AlexsLemonade/refinebio-examples/validate-differential-expression/README.md

 #### Step 3) Follow the example steps in [gene_DE_validate](https://alexslemonade.github.io/refinebio-examples/validate-differential-expression/gene_DE_validate.nb.html)

-There are a number of ways to compare differential expression results, but [this notebook’s example](https://alexslemonade.github.io/refinebio-examples/validate-differential-expression/gene_DE_validate.nb.html) takes the simplest approach of looking at overlap of gene lists.
+There are a number of ways to compare differential expression results, but [this workflow](https://alexslemonade.github.io/refinebio-examples/validate-differential-expression/gene_DE_validate.nb.html) takes the simplest approach of looking at overlap of gene lists.
 This is partially so that this notebook’s approach can be applied to any differential expression output, provided that the output meets [certain criteria listed above](#required-fields-for-differential-expression-results).

 Depending on the form of your differential expression results, you will need to alter the steps in [`gene_DE_validate`](https://alexslemonade.github.io/refinebio-examples/validate-differential-expression/gene_DE_validate.nb.html) to obtain the two aforementioned gene lists.